alem-platform/bootcamp-go/story01/unixbox-04/README.md

 Create a script `solution.sh` that does the following:

-- Counts how many lines have `code`
+- Prints the most common line

 ### Available commands